mhewedy/convo/README.md

 ## Usage

-First, create an object that will hold your conversation data, e.g.:
+First, create an object that will hold your conversation data

+>You can find SQL schema definitions for some databases in the [resources/sql](src/main/resources/sql) directory.
+> (any JDBC-compliant DB is support)

 ```java
 //@TimeToLive(duration = "PT30M") //optional